-It will be to your benefit to attend all lectures.
-The instructor will not repeat material in office hours just because you chose not to attend class.
+Attendance is not required, but it will be to your benefit to attend all lectures.
+If you have completed all the current week's exercises, you can either watch the lecture videos for the next week or assist your classmates understanding the material.
+The instructor will not repeat material in office hours just because you didn't attend class.

 Lectures are there to facilitate efficient learning, not chatting with friends, surfing the net, or sleeping.
-You should be focused on the course material and the in-class exercises assigned, not on activities that do not involve coursework.
+You should be focused on the course material and the in-class exercises assigned, not on activities that do not involve course work.
 Those who behave inappropriately will be asked to leave.
-If you cannot follow the lecture anymore, you can leave the class quietly; I will not be offended.